seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 The Trojan trumpets sound the like, my lord.

 **ACHILLES**
-The dragon wing of night o’erspreads the earth,
+The dragon wing of night o'erspreads the earth,
 And, stickler-like, the armies separates.
-My half-supp’d sword, that frankly would have fed,
+My half-supp'd sword, that frankly would have fed,
 Pleased with this dainty bait, thus goes to bed.

 *Sheathes his sword*

-Come, tie his body to my horse’s tail;
+Come, tie his body to my horse's tail;
 Along the field I will the Trojan trail.

 *Exeunt*